debbie-a/defence-ministry-db-project/README.md

 # 8200 - Ministry of Defence Project
 ## Database Implementation

+Project to implement one of the DB types.
+This is a Non-Relational DB.
-Non-Relational DB.
-Provides tables creation. insert, update and delete rows and tables.
+Provides table creation, insert, update and delete.
 Supports queries etc.